hpi-swa-teaching/osvm-oopsie/README.md

 Json new benchmark!
 ```

+(Notably, also this example does not yet work always, see [road ahead](#road-ahead).
+To make the counters trip at just the right moment and avoid running into any not-yet-implemented deopts, you can place your spurreader image/changes/sources in `/tmp/mp` (yes, this is indeed a quasi-chaotic system because Squeak's startup routines compare the segments of the cwd path)).

 ### Running Benchmarks

 Build the production VM for Sista via the Source Generation Workspace and `mvm`.
 Prepare an image (e.g., the spurreader image) by loading Scorch and the [AWFY benchmark suite](https://github.com/smarr/are-we-fast-yet/tree/master/benchmarks/Smalltalk) into it, run it in the production VM, and then run your benchmarks like this: